Email

 |

-Mezzo-soprano Kathryn Weld has performed extensively throughout the United
+Mezzo-soprano Kathryn Weld performs extensively throughout the United

 States, Canada, Europe, and Japan.
 Her expertise extends from Baroque